gvSIGAssociation/gvnix/addon-web-screen-pattern2/docs/td-web-screen-addon.rst

     http://designingwebinterfaces.com/designing-web-interfaces-12-screen-patterns

-   So, it should to create/maintain both JSPx files and the code in Controllers.
+   So, it should to create/maintain JSPx/TAGx/JS/CSS/Images files, the code in Controllers and optionally the code in Entities.
    Currently screen patterns will be applied to Spring MVC projects.

 #.
 A pattern layout must be defined by any developer, that is, he will be able to set patterns as master-register/detail-table, master-table/detail-register, master-table/detail-table/detail-register, etc.

 #.
 The same entity could be set with several patterns based on which context is defining the pattern (Entit1 <related with> Entity2 and Entity3; Entity2 <related with> Entity3).